pluralsh/documentation/pages/examples/continuous-deployment/helm-basic-with-values-file.md

   # inline configuration that will be passed as a context to the liquid helm values file
   configuration:
     host: 'grafana-test.your-domain.com'
-  # A reference to the cluster resource instance we've created in the previous step
-  clusterRef:
-    kind: Cluster
-    name: mgmt
-    namespace: examples
 ```

 ### Step 3: Check Plural Console and access Grafana